aocoronel/dotfiles/README.md

 <details>
   <summary>Notes</summary>

 If you want to deploy my whole system just the way I use it, you can try out my [NixOS configuration](https://github.com/aocoronel/nix) file.
+Note, it's no longer maintained.

 The `justfile` at the root of this repository contains many helpful recipes to get started with this repository.